-2. Available Destination
+4. Available Destination

-The following destination types can be programmed as DIL or CLI destinations.
+The following destination types can be programmed as DIL, DID, or CLI destinations.

-Destination Type Availability Wired Extension (PT/SLT) ~

 Destination Type Availability

+Wired Extension (PT/SLT/T1-OPX) ~

 PS ~

-ICD Group V
+ICD Group ~

-PS Ring Group V
+PS Ring Group ~

 Floating Extension no. for SVM ~

 VM Group (DTMF/DPT) ~

-External Pager (TAFAS) V
+External Pager (TAFAS) ~

-DISA V
+DISA ~

-Analog Remote Maintenance ~
+Analog/ISDN Remote Maintenance ~

 Idle Line Access no. + Phone no.

 Trunk Group Access no. + Trunk Group no. + Phone no.

+Extension of Another PBX (via TIE Line, Access with PBX Code)

+Extension of Another PBX (via TIE Line, Access without PBX Code) v

-3. Intercept Routing
+5. Intercept Routing

-After a call has been directed to its DIL or CLI destination, the following Intercept Routing features, if programmed, can redirect the call.
+After a call has been directed to its DIL, DID, or CLI destination, the following Intercept Routing features, if programmed, can redirect the call.

-Туре Type Description No Answer (IRNA) If a called party does not answer a call within a preprogrammed time period (Intercept time), the call is redirected to a preprogrammed destination. • 1.9.9 Intercept Routing Busy If a called party is already handling another call, the new call is redirected to a preprogrammed destination.
+Туре Description Details in No Answer (IRNA) If a called party does not answer a call within a preprogrammed time period (Intercept time), the call is redirected to a preprogrammed destination.
+1.9.11 Intercept Routing Busy If a called party is already handling another call, the new call is redirected to a preprogrammed destination.
 DND If a called party is in Do Not Disturb (DND) mode, the call is redirected to a preprogrammed destination.
-No Destination If a destination is not assigned, the call is redirected to an operator. • 1.9.10 Intercept Routing-No Destination
+No Destination If a destination is not assigned, the call is redirected to an operator. • 1.9.12 Intercept Routing-No Destination